Global Gateway at the UM Campus

-The Global Gateway to the UM Campus provides a variety of services to students, faculty and staff on campus.
+The Global Gateway at the UM Campus provides a variety of services to students, faculty and staff on the campus of the University of Montana.
 This includes providing a resource center, facilitating campus communication and collaboration, in regard to cross-cultural and global competence training needs, global competence research, instructional development and the implementation of seminars, trainings and courses that foster the growth of cross-cultural and global competence knowledge and skills.

 Phyllis Washington College of Education: Since 2009, cross-cultural competence seminars for communication across cultures have been developed and offered to students in the Department of Curriculum & Instruction.

 School of Business Administration: Cross-cultural and global knowledge and skills naturally connect to business students and Global Gateway offers various learning opportunities in the School of Business Administration.

 Foreign Student and Scholar Services: This gateway cooperates with the Global Partners program, offered through Foreign Student & Scholar Services, to further internationalize UM's campus.